What Is a Sale-Leaseback? Definition, Benefits, & FAQs

 If you approve the lease estimate, you can go ahead and buy the equipment without service coverage.
 When the equipment is delivered and fully paid for, and all verifying documents are provided to Excedr, we can finalize the sale-leaseback agreement with the precise service costs from the manufacturer, and then buy the equipment from you.

-Our leasing program provides operating leases with flexible and founder-friendly terms that are helping biotech startups, middle market, and enterprise companies get more out of their cash and their lab.
-Let us know if we can put a lease estimate together for you.
+Our leasing program offers operating leases with flexible, founder-friendly terms, helping biotech startups, middle-market companies, and enterprise organizations make the most of their cash and their lab.
+Reach out to discuss eligibility and get a lease estimate!